Lisa Kirschner – Owner

 She has had dogs her entire life.
 After getting her first Aussie, Lucy over 7 years ago, and her Husky, Isis, over 5 years ago, training has become an important part of her life.
 She loves to see dogs transition from nervous and fearful to confident and fearless, just as Lucy has.

 Lucy plays several sports, and does well in them.
-She has earned her TG1, TG2, and TG3 titles in Teacup Dogs Agility Association, her SSB in UKI Agility, and her CL1-R, CL1-H. and CL1-F in CPE agility.
-Lucy has also earned her NW1, NW2, NW3 and L1I in nose work through National Association of Canine Scent Work (NACSW), NC (Novice Container in UKC), and PSD-NC and PSD-NS through Performance Scent Dogs.
+She has earned her TG1, TG2, and TG3 titles in Teacup Dogs Agility Association, her SSB in UKI Agility, and her CL1 in CPE agility.
+Lucy has also earned her NW1, NW2, NW3 and L1I in nose work through National Association of Canine Scent Work (NACSW), NC and NI in UKC Nosework, and PSD-NC, PSD-NE, PSD-ND, and PSD-NS through Performance Scent Dogs.
 Lucy has also earned her Canine Good Citizen as well as her Novice, Intermediate, and Advanced Tricks titles through the AKC.

 Since opening Sit, Stay, ‘N Play, Lisa adopted a Border Collie named Bourbon.
 Bourbon earned his S.T.A.R.
 Puppy title, and is training in several different sports.
-Bourbon has earned his TG1, TG2, TG3, TBAD, TIAD, TSAD, and TMAG2 in Teacup Agility, his SSB in UKI Agility, and his CL1-R, CL1-S, and CL1-F in CPE agiltiy.
-Bourbon has earned his NW1 and L1C through NACSW and PSD-NC and PSD-NS through Performance Scent Dogs.
+Bourbon has earned his NAJ in AKC agility, his TG1, TG2, TG3, TBAD, TIAD, TSAD, and TMAG2 in Teacup Agility, his SSB and SSN in UKI Agility, and his CL1 in CPE agility.
+Bourbon has earned his NW1 and L1C through NACSW.
+He has earned his PSD-NC, PSD-NE, and PSD-NS through Performance Scent Dogs.
 He has also earned his Canine Good Citizen as well as his Novice, Intermediate, and Advanced Tricks titles through the AKC.

 She is married and has two wonderful boys.